revantk/gen-tests-action/README.md

       ...
 ```
 Replace `<docker-image>` with the URL for your docker image.
-Also ensure that the `DOCKERHUB_USER` and `DOCKERHUB_TOKEN` secrets are set in your repository settings.
+Also ensure that the `DOCKER_REGISTRY_USERNAME` and `DOCKER_REGISTRY_TOKEN` secrets are set in your repository settings.
 These can be credentials for Dockerhub, AWS Elastic Container Registry, Github container registry etc.
 If you are a using a public image, you can omit the credentials section.